wgyhhhh/FlowVM-Net/README.md

 **1. Datasets.**

+Note that you can download the datasets only after an ["Application to Use the Datasets from ARG for Fake News Detection"](https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAAN__lChjFpUQjZSWkg4RjE2Q0lYSTNWNFYyQ1BMN1RROS4u) has been submitted.

 The file format reference is as follows.
 (The image is a 24-bit png image.
 The mask is an 8-bit png image.
 (0 pixel dots for background, 255 pixel dots for target))
 - './data/your_dataset/'
   - train